wordofwarning/wordofwarning.org/current/2016-emergency/12-2/index.md

 **Maya Chowdhry | *Peas on Earth***
 The domestication of the pea took place 11,000 years ago in the Near East.
 Which East is near depends on whether you called the wind trade-winds or hava.
 Using the humble pea as a symbol of our relationship to food, a portion of poetry and a pair of gardening gloves, *Peas on Earth* is a table-top of interactive theatre that gently augments our reality to allow us to experience the politics of eating, growing and sustaining ourselves.
+Maya Chowdhry — Writer and Transmedia artist
+Niki Woods — Performance mentor
+Developed as a Divergency micro-commission with support from [hÅb](/hab) + <a href="http://stunlive.com" target="_blank">STUN</a> (Sustained Theatre Up North).
+Supported using public funding by the National Lottery through Arts Council England.

 Maya is an inTer-aCtive artist, theatre-maker and Transmedia writer.
 Her writing is infused and influenced through her work for radio, film, live art and theatre.
 Her current practice uses interactive theatre-making and digital storytelling to create immersive and democratic experiences for audiences.
 Maya's recent work includes *What is Lunch for?*, a scratch performance at Camden People's Theatre, and a live-action-animation for a *Telling Tales: Scratch* with Coney at HOME, Manchester.
+<a href="http://www.interactiveartist.org" target="_blank">interactiveartist.org</a>

 **Peter Jacobs | *No Man Is An Island***
 A durational performance installation that explores perceptions of public, personal and private space, freedom and restriction through gameplay and movement within a series of fixed spaces.
 A group of men in a performance area of ever-decreasing size, with a random and unknown hierarchy that turns on its head as those with the most space become those trying to fit into a space where there is none left.